 Anonimni narkomani Hrvatska (Narcotics Anonymous Croatia)

 Anonimni narkomani Hrvatska (Narcotics Anonymous Croatia) is a non-profit society of people who meet regularly to help each other stay clean from drugs through talking about their struggle with addiction.
-Membership is free and open to all who suffer addiction, no matter which drug they used.
+Membership is free and open to all who suffer from addiction, no matter which drug they used.

 This organization provides a recovery process and peer support network where members share their success and challenges in overcoming active addiction and living drug-free and productive lives.